-The IEP team (or educator developing the 504 plan) is responsible for ensuring that information from the IEP is entered into the ART, or member's comparable platform, so that all embedded accommodations can be activated prior to testing.
-This can be accomplished by identifying one person from the team to enter information into the ART, or member's comparable platform, or by providing information to the test coordinator who enters into the ART, or member's comparable platform, a form that lists all accommodations and designated supports needed by individual students on IEPs or 504 plans.
+The IEP team (or educator developing the 504 plan) is responsible for ensuring that information from the IEP is entered into the test registration tool, so that all embedded accommodations can be activated prior to testing.
+This can be accomplished by identifying one person from the team to enter information into the test registration tool, or by providing information to the test coordinator who enters into the test registration tool a form that lists all accommodations and designated supports needed by individual students on IEPs or 504 plans.